hobbsAU/terraform-hetzner-hcloud/README.md

 ### Conditional creation
-Sometimes you need to have a way to create resources conditionally but Terraform does not allow to use `count` inside `module` block.
+Sometimes you need to have a way to create resources conditionally however Terraform does not allow to use `count` inside `module` block.
 This module only creates resources if any `_name` variables are set.

 The following example does not create any resources.